ansible/awx/tools/elastic/README.md

 # Docker ELK / Elastic Stack Development Tools

 These are tools to run a containerized version of ELK stack, comprising of Logstash, Elastic Search, and Kibana.
-There are also cases where only a subset of these are needed to run.

 A copy of the license is in `docs/licenses/docker-elk.txt`